Configure Plugins in Vulnerability Management Scans

 Note: If a scan is based on a user-defined template, you cannot configure Plugin settings in the scan.
 You can only modify these settings in the related user-defined template.

 Note: When Tenable adds new plugins to Tenable.io, the new plugins are automatically enabled if the entire plugin family they belong to is enabled in your scan policy template.
 If you only enabled some plugins from a family, you must manually enable new plugins to include them in your scan policy.

 If you create a scan or user-defined template using the Tenable-provided Advanced Scan template, you can configure which security checks the scan performs by enabling or disabling plugins individually or by plugin family.

 Caution: The Denial of Service family contains some plugins that could cause outages on a network if the Safe Checks option is not enabled, in addition to some useful checks that do not cause any harm.
-The Denial of Service family can be used in conjunction with Safe Checks to ensure that any potentially dangerous plugins are not run.
-However, it is recommended that the Denial of Service family not be used on a production network unless scheduled during a maintenance window and with staff ready to respond to any issues.
+The Denial of Service family can be used with Safe Checks to ensure that any potentially dangerous plugins are not run.
+However, Tenable recommends that you do not use Denial of Service family on a production network except during a maintenance window and when staff are ready to respond to any issues.

 To configure plugins for a scan or user-defined template: